 Shopify and WooCommerce are two of the biggest ecommerce platforms in the world.
-Below, you can see a printscreen of the top ecommerce usage distribution in the top 1 million sites – what’s the distribution for websites using ecommerce technologies.
+Below, you can see a printscreen of the top ecommerce usage distribution in the top 1 million sites and what’s the distribution for websites using ecommerce technologies.

 Now, as you can see 21% of these sites use Shopify while 28% use WooCommerce to power their online stores.

-All this means that both of these platforms are great, having multiple strengths and therefore can be the perfect solution for you to build an ecommerce store with.
+All this means that both of these platforms are great, have multiple strengths and therefore can be the perfect solution for you to build an ecommerce store with.
 More than that, choosing either Shopify and WooCommerce gives you the chance to do it all on your own, without any help from professional designers and/or developers.